Selling a Lifestyle: a How-to Guide

-A lifestyle brand typically produces great quality products – but it isn’t really the products they are selling.
+Selling a lifestyle?
+What about selling products?
+Yes, a lifestyle brand typically produces great quality products – but it isn’t really the products they are selling.
 Lifestyle marketing is about selling the lifestyle you could have if you purchase their products.
 And that’s exactly what helps them to sell more.
-So how do you sell a lifestyle?
+So how do you go about selling a lifestyle?

 Take Tim Ferriss, for example.
 He was an early investor in start-ups like Uber and Facebook, he has a successful podcast and TV shows, he is hugely wealthy and influential, he travels the world, has famous friends…and he happens to have written a few best-selling books.
 But he doesn’t sell his books, he sells the opportunity to have his lifestyle.
 It’s a lifestyle you can have by only working four hours per week – and, yes, we’re sold (and so are Tim’s books).

 A lifestyle brand sells the end result rather than the product that gets you there, in the same way that you don’t buy a mortgage…you buy the perfect house in your dream location.